Friedrich Karl Köpke

 Friedrich Karl Ludwig Köpke, also spelt Koepke (19 March 1785 – 15 March 1865 in Berlin) was a German schoolmaster who specialized in Germanic studies.

+Early life and education

 Born in Medow, a town near Anklam, in Swedish Pomerania, Köpke went to the village school there, but his father also taught him, to supplement his education.
 At the age of ten, he was sent to live with a maternal uncle named Hasselbach, in Anklam, to attend the Latin school there.
 He went on to study philology at the University of Halle, receiving his doctorate at Erfurt in 1808.

+Career

 In 1810, Köpke was appointed as a senior instructor at the Collegium Fridericianum in Königsberg.
 From 1817 to 1857 he was a schoolmaster at the Joachimsthal Gymnasium in Berlin, under the directorships of Bernhard Moritz Snethlage and August Meineke.

+Death

 Köpke was buried at the Matthäus-Kirche in Tiergarten, Berlin, on 19 March 1865, when his age was recorded as 78 years, two months, and 26 days.